I've never told anyone...

 During those odd disconnected moments, I recognize that I am perfectly safe.
 But lifelong survival mechanisms die hard, or in my case, not at all.
 Even now, I struggle to sneak between that point of relaxation when I can fall asleep and the instant my brain snaps its nightlight on and leaves it to burn until morning.

-Another thing… Apparently, I have mentally collected a file of safe places for almost sixty years.
+Another thing… Apparently, I have mentally collected a file of safe places for sixty-plus years.
 I can still picture my crayon map that showed the supposed route from my house to a tin shack on Mt.
 Timpanogos.
 I was certain that I could survive there until I grew up enough to fend for myself.
 In fact, I had it all planned.
 It would be me, my kittens, and my brother, who would bring his wagon packed with supplies.

 I try not curse the men who decided that their amusement was more important than my sense of safety in my body and my bed, as I don’t want to slum around in the energy of revenge.
 Even so, when my thoughts are yanked from the beauty of a new landscape to the need to find an escape, I wish that those soulless lumps had lived even one year in my shoes, so they would know the devastation that they left in their selfish wakes.